Living the high life at 360° Observatory

 The highest Downward Dog in town

 Nothing says Sunday like brunch, and nothing says relaxation like yoga.
-So 360° Observatory’s popular new yoga brunch is a no-brainer.
-Starting at 10 am, attendees are invited to participate in a bilingual yoga class on the 46th floor observatory deck, and then mosey down two floors for brunch at Les Enfants Terribles.
-Taking place November 19 & 26, and December 3 & 17, the $35 ticket price includes the yoga class, brunch, taxes and tip.
+So 360° Observatory’s popular yoga brunch is a no-brainer.
+Starting at 10 am, attendees are invited to participate in a bilingual yoga class on the 46th floor of the building, directly at the Observatory, and then brunch at Les Enfants Terribles.
+Taking place throughout the summer, the $37 ticket price includes the yoga class, brunch, taxes and tip.
 Deal.

 Untold stories on high

-For a family-friendly, eye-opening perspective on Montréal (apart from the one you’ll already have atop PVM) that features little known history and some unusual anecdotes, look no further than historian Laurent Turcot’s “Si MTL m’était contée…” guided tour and brunch on November 12.
+For a family-friendly, eye-opening perspective on Montréal (apart from the one you’ll already have atop PVM) that features little known history and some unusual anecdotes, look no further than Laurent Turcot’s “Short stories of MTL...” guided tour and brunch on May 19 and June 16.
 (In French.)

 Jamie O’Meara, blogger